alexfrnn/alexfrnn/README.md

 Hi there I'm Alex!
 =========================================================================================================
-I'm an undergrad Information Systems student.
-I'm currently learning Python, cloud computing, and SQL, and I'm really insterested in the data area.
+I'm an undergrad Information Systems student and currently studying ~~slowly selling my soul~~ to Data Science.
+Python, SQL, and gcp, az and maybe aws are my new personality traits.
+Send help (or datasets)🙏.

 <details>
 <summary>